chaozhi/PolyOriginR/README.md

  If you use PolyOriginR in your analyses and publish your results, please cite the article:

-  *Zheng C, Amadeu R, Munoz P, and Endelman J. 2020.
-Haplotype reconstruction in tetraploid multi-parental populations.
-Manuscript.*
+  *Zheng C, Amadeu RR, Munoz PR, and Endelman JB.
+2020.
+Haplotype Reconstruction in Connected Tetraploid F1 Populations. https://www.biorxiv.org/content/10.1101/2020.12.18.423519v1.*